 With respect to the results presented in Table 2, answer the following questions:

+QUESTION 8: 6/20 points (see below for detailed comments)

 Which analysis gave constant differences in the fitted values when comparing two groups that differed by an absolute increase in c units in CRP levels (i.e., comparing CRP=x to CRP = x+c)?
 Explicitly provide all those similar paired comparisons from the table.

 In problems 3 and 5, there was a nearly constant difference between 2 mg/L – 1 mg/L and 3 mg/L – 2 mg/L, when c=1.
 For problems 4 and 6, there was no constant difference.
+(3 points for correctly selecting Problem 3, Minus 2 points for incorrectly selecting Problem 5)

 Which analysis gave constant ratios of the fitted values when comparing two groups that differed by an absolute increase in c units in CRP levels (i.e., comparing CRP=x to CRP = x+c)?
 Explicitly provide all those similar paired comparisons from the table.

-Problems 3 and 5 had a nearly constant ratio for 2 mg/L/1 mg/L and 3 mg/L/2 mg/L.
+Problems 3 and 5 had a nearly constant ratio for 2 mg/L/1 mg/L and 3 mg/L/2 mg/L. (3 points for correctly selecting Problem 5, Minus 2 points for incorrectly selecting Problem 3)

 Which analysis gave constant differences in the fitted values when comparing two groups that differed by a relative c-fold increase in CRP levels (i.e., comparing CRP=x to CRP = c * x )?
 Explicitly provide all those similar paired comparisons from the table.

 In problems 3 and 5, there was a nearly constant difference for CRP values of 4-2 and 8-4.
+0 points for not selecting Problem 4.
+(See key for details)

 Which analysis gave constant ratios in the fitted values when comparing two groups that differed by a relative c-fold increase in CRP levels (i.e., comparing CRP=x to CRP = c * x )?
 Explicitly provide all those similar paired comparisons from the table.

 In problems 3 and 5, the analysis gave constant ratios in groups that had a doubling, for example 2/1, 4/2, 6/3, 8/4, 12/6.
+0 points for not selecting Problem 6 (See key for details)

 How would you decide which of the four potential analyses should be used to investigate associations between fibrinogen and CRP?
+3/5 points (Minus 2 points for not discussing the biological basis for log transforming CRP since it likely increases multiplicatively in the setting of increasing inflammation)

 The decision about deciding to log transform the data depends on if the data are likely to follow a linear trend relationship.
 With the spread of the data and the likelihood of outliers, it would likely be best to log transform at least fibrinogen and probably CRP as well.